pulumi/docs/quickstart/azure/tutorial-container-webserver.md

 title: "Tutorial: Web Server Container Instance"
 ---

-In this tutorial, we'll use JavaScript to deploy a simple webserver Container Instance to Azure.
+In this tutorial, we'll use JavaScript to deploy a simple nginx container to Azure Container Instance (ACI).

 ## Prerequisites

 1. [Install Pulumi](../install.html)
 1. [Configure Azure credentials](./setup.html)

-## Create a Azure Container Instances Web Server {#webserver}
+## Create a container in Azure Container Instance {#ACI}

 1. In a new folder `webserver`, create an empty project with `pulumi new`.
 Make sure you have run `az login` or configured credentials for Azure.
     ```